What Is Bird Banding?

 Pete Bloom holds all the necessary State & Federal permits and authorizations required to capture and band birds in the western U.S., including threatened and endangered species such as Bald and Golden Eagles.

-How Has Bloom’s Bird Research Made an Impact in Conservation Efforts?
+How Has Bloom’s Raptor Research Made an Impact in Conservation Efforts?
 A few examples:

-Statewide Swainson’s Hawk ground surveys revealed an inferred 91% decline of the species statewide, with an estimated population of 375 pairs remaining.
-This study has been cited continuously by Swainson’s Hawk researchers since 1980.
+Swainson’s Hawk ground surveys throughout California in 1979 revealed an inferred 90% decline of the species statewide, with an estimated population of 375 pairs remaining.
+This study has been cited continuously by Swainson’s Hawk researchers since it was published.
+Pete Bloom continues to monitor and publish data on Swainson’s Hawks in CA.

 Large-scale research on California Condors and Golden Eagles aided in the preservation of over 240,000 acres of Tejon Ranch, including consultation on how to preserve habitat.

-Compliance within green energy management - Surveys for eagles and California Condors completed at operational solar and wind plants, Detailed data and flight paths were recorded for all sensitive species detected, and radio tracking devices were utilized daily.
+Compliance within green energy management - Surveys for eagles and California Condors were completed at operational solar and wind plants.
+Detailed data and flight paths were recorded for all sensitive species detected, and radio tracking devices were utilized daily.

-Improved nesting success - Annual nesting raptor surveys within the Irvine Ranch Conservancy’s wildlands to identify sensitive nesting territories as well as inform rangers and conservancy personnel of potential disturbances by the public during the nesting season.
+Improved nesting success - Annual nesting raptor surveys are conducted within the Irvine Ranch Conservancy’s wildlands (Orange County, CA) to identify sensitive nesting territories as well as inform rangers and conservancy personnel of potential disturbances by the public during the nesting season.

 A raptor status and management plan was developed for Seal Beach Naval Weapons Station and Fallbrook Detachment.

-Home Range Assessment And Post-fire Monitoring of Coastal California Gnatcatcher At MCBCP
+Home Range Assessment and Post-fire Monitoring of Coastal California Gnatcatchers were initiated at Marine Corp Base Camp Pendleton.

 Nest surveys and banding of Osprey chicks at Mono Lake since 2008 has contributed to a 20+ year CA State Parks project to document the occupancy, productivity and habitat use of this unique population.